 On Wednesday, Wendy Manners was appointed as a regular member for a term that will end in 2016.
 As Planning Commission Chairwoman, she said she had approximately two years experience dealing with zoning bylaws.

 Manners told the Selectboard that she would like to see some of the commission's goals reached before leaving the commission.
 Some of those goals were outlined in a municipal planning grant, which include evaluating the historic review district, signage and waiver process.
-Through the grant, services from Windham Regional Commission will be available to the commission until June 2015.

 "I wouldn't feel comfortable leaving the Planning Commission if there wasn't a plan to find someone to fulfill the role," said Manners.
 "For a very short term, I can play both roles but I could not do that for long.
 I'm not quite clear how that succession would look right now.
 I'm concerned that it could go on for a long time."